Officiel-TinkerThink/Home-World-Game/README.md

 Working on the Home World project was a rewarding experience, as it allowed me to explore various reinforcement learning algorithms in a unique, text-based environment.
 This project not only enhanced my understanding of reinforcement learning but also provided practical insights into implementing these algorithms in different settings.

 Feel free to explore the code, experiment with the environment, and share your feedback or improvements.

-Happy coding!
+let's tinker!, let's think!